xabbu42/Master/arbeit.md

 Since $k ≺_R j$, there is a $⊞_k$ occurring in the scope of a principally introduced $⊞_j$.
-All corresponding occurrences of $⊞_j$ are part of corresponding occurrences of the subformula $⊞_jA(⊞_kB)$, with exactly one occurrence in the root sequent $s_r$ by the subformula property \ref{sub}.
+All corresponding occurrences of $⊞_j$ are part of corresponding occurrences of the subformula $⊞_jA(⊞_kB)$, with exactly one occurrence in the root sequent $S_r$ by the subformula property \ref{sub}.
 So wherever $⊞_j$ occurs in the proof
 $T$, there is a $⊞_k$ occurring in the scope of it.